B.I.T.C.H.

-"B.I.T.C.H." is a song by American rapper-songwriter Megan Thee Stallion.
+"B.I.T.C.H." is a song by American rapper Megan Thee Stallion.
 It was released as the lead single from her third EP Suga, on January 24, 2020.
 The song was met with positive reviews and it charted at number 31 on the Billboard Hot 100.
 Megan performed the song on The Tonight Show Starring Jimmy Fallon to promote it.

 Background and release

 The lead single of Suga, "B.I.T.C.H." was released on January 24, 2020.
 It is described as a song where Megan "confronts an inept boyfriend who's ignoring her feelings" and received praise from Pitchfork due to the fact that "her trademark confidence complements the slinky retro beat".
 The song samples Bootsy's Rubber Band' "I'd Rather Be With You" (1976) and Tupac Shakur's "Ratha Be Ya Nigga" (1996).

 The song debuted and peaked at number 31 on the Billboard Hot 100 and at number 9 on the Rolling Stone 100, with 12.5 million streams on its first tracking week.